What are spoil tips?

 - Subsequent loads would gradually extend this bulge into a finger-shaped ridge or tipping line.
 As the length of the tipping line grew, the barrow run or tramway track would have been extended along the top of it.
 However, this meant that it would take more time (and require more effort) to reach the tipping face with each fresh load of spoil.

 - Eventually, it either became too inefficient to extend the tipping line any further, or the spoil reached the boundary of the Midland Railway Company's land.
 In either case, a new tipping line would be created at an angle to the previous one.
-As this process was repeated, it created the hub-and-spoke pattern that is typical of many of the spoil tips within the SCRCA.
+As this process was repeated, it created the hub-and-spoke pattern that is typical of many of the spoil tips within the SCRCA., including those shown in the land plan extract below.

 Contract Number 1 (Settle Junction to Dent Head) required the contractor to keep all spoil within the boundaries of the land owned by the Midland Railway Company.
 The other contracts would almost certainly have included a similar clause.